davidlacayo12/davidlacayo12/README.md

   - Tutorial: mycodeacademy tutorial for C and C++
   - Matching app: Simulation I am trying to run for using merge sort and other sorting algorithms to sort and match profiles like Tinder or Match.com
   - Morse Code Translator: Project where user inputs a string that gets translated character by character into morse code
+  - Contains Review for CS 225 (C++) and POTD code for CS 225 as well

 - ECE 220 In class Code
   - This folder contains all of the code written in class for ECE 220, which specifically, has examples involving dynamic memory, pointers, recursion, arrays, linked lists and trees